Administrative law in China: Supervisory organs

-In 1986 the Ministry of Supervision was restored, and in 1993 it was merged with the CCP Discipline Committee system.
+In 1986, the Ministry of Supervision was restored and in 1993, it was merged with the CCP Discipline Committee system.
 In 1990, the State Council passed the Administrative Supervision Regulations, which were subsequently amended and upgraded to a law in 1997.

 The ministry and its subordinate bodies function somewhat like ombudsmen in other jurisdictions.
 Supervisory organs are charged with overseeing government and administrative officials and their appointed personnel.
 Whereas courts are generally limited to examining the legality of administrative acts, supervision organs may look into the appropriateness of administrative decisions.
-Supervisory organs may conduct discovery on administrative departments and officials, issue injunctions to cease acts in violation of law or disciplinary rules, temporarily remove or seal evidence, among other powers.
+Supervisory organs may conduct discovery on administrative departments and officials, issue injunctions to cease acts in violation of law or disciplinary rules, and temporarily remove or seal evidence, among other powers.